- Staff working remotely from home when possible

 - All recreational programs, events, and rentals are cancelled until further notice;

-- All playgrounds will remain closed until further notice;
+- All playgrounds, parks, and open spaces will remain closed until further notice;

 - The Town will maintain essential services of water testing, snow/ice control, municipal enforcement, and garbage & recycling collection (as per the regular garbage schedule);